rashidRizvi98/express-md/README.md

 ## Features

-* Handles Github-Flavored Markdown, using the `marked` package
+* Handles Github-Flavored Markdown
 * Per-directory template support
 * In-memory caching
-* Can handle requests for an entire site, or just a subdirectory
+* Handle requests for an entire site, or just a subdirectory
-* Pass runtime variables into Markdown files
+* Variables can be passed in use [font-matter](https://jekyllrb.com/docs/front-matter/) or server side `vars` option
 * Defaults to beautifully clean Github look & feel if no template provided

 ## Installation